Uxbridge: Early developments

 The Parliamentary Army garrisoned the town upon the outbreak of the English Civil War in 1642 and established their headquarters there in June 1647 on a line from Staines to Watford, although the king passed through Uxbridge in April 1646, resting at the Red Lion public house for several hours.
 Charles I met with representatives of Parliament at the Crown Inn in Uxbridge in 1645, but negotiations for the end of hostilities were unsuccessful due in part to the king's stubborn attitude.
 The town had been chosen as it was located between the Royal headquarters at Oxford and the Parliamentary stronghold of London.

 The covered market was built in 1788, replacing a building constructed in 1561.
 In the early 19th century, Uxbridge had an unsavoury reputation; the jurist William Arabin said of its residents "They will steal the very teeth out of your mouth as you walk through the streets.
 I know it from experience."
 For about 200 years most of London's flour was produced in the Uxbridge area.

 The Grand Junction Canal opened in 1794, linking Uxbridge with Birmingham and the River Thames at Brentford.
 By 1800 Uxbridge had become one of the most important market towns in Middlesex, helped by its status as the first stopping point for stagecoaches travelling from London to Oxford.
 The development of Uxbridge declined after the opening of the Great Western Railway in 1838, which passed through West Drayton.
 A branch line to Uxbridge was opened in 1856, but it was the opening of the Metropolitan Line in 1904 which restarted Uxbridge's growth by giving the town its first direct link to London.

-Harman's Brewery was established in Uxbridge by George Harman in 1763, and moved into its new headquarters in Uxbridge High Street in 1875.
+Harman's Brewery was established in Uxbridge by George Harman in 1763, and moved into a new headquarters in Uxbridge High Street in 1875.
 The eventual owners of the brewery, Courage, closed the headquarters in 1964.
 It was demolished and replaced by a Budgen's supermarket, which in turn was demolished with the construction of The Chimes shopping centre.
 The brewery building in George Street remained in place until it was demolished in 1967.
 The office building Harman House was built on the site in 1985, named after the brewery.